leclue/centos/README.md

   --policy-arn "arn:aws:iam::884207849747:policy/12616-KCLPolicy" \
   --role-name 12616-KCLRole
   ```
-5. Launch the required EC2 Instances
-  1. Create a Bootstrap script to automate the installation of the dependencies
+5. Create a Bootstrap script to automate the installation of the dependencies on newly launched instances
   ```
   cat <<EOF > Bootstrap.sh
   #!/bin/bash